bhagyavijayan1/Plant-a-Seed/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Admin Login
+email : admin@plantaseed.com
+password : admin123

+In Database folder the "plant and user collections json file" are included.